zli9/dashboard/README.md

 World Population Dashboard is a dashboard for visualizing and analyzing the world population data.
 The project is developed using Plotly Dash, a Python framework for building analytical web applications.

 You can quickly have a look at the preview [here](http://zli9.eu.pythonanywhere.com/).
+Note that some functions might not be supported by the web host.
+To use all the function, please install the application and open UI on your local computer.

 ## Table of Contents